 That’s why it is smart to think about different hairstyles.
-You can make beach waves using non-heat tools or leave your hair fall naturally.
+You can make beach waves using non-heat tools or leave your hair to fall naturally.
 Take a break from tight elastic bands.

 You Need to Have a Routine

 Finding your hair routine is very important in preventing breakage.
-You can use a significant amount of a shampoo if it suits you – don’t follow the guidelines.
+You can use a significant amount of shampoo if it suits you – don’t follow the guidelines.
 You can try products that you think will be good for your hair.
 With some, you will make a mistake, while with others, you will make a routine.
 Once you find your perfect products, stick to them.